roguehistory/Hist_Digh3814/content/en/week/1/instructions.md

 - getting our Github accounts set up and making our first log entries
 - getting Hypothes.is set up
 - getting Zotero installed
+- understanding what the hang you've signed up for
 - getting a sense of what digital archaeology is; also, 'failing gloriously'

 ### Listen